Ha-L0/Ha-L0.github.io/_posts/2022-08-12-[H4]-Proving-Grounds-Practice-pelican.md

 # enumeration

-Executing a `nmap` scan to identify the atack surface of the target.
+Executing a `nmap` scan to identify the attack surface of the target.

 ## port scan
 ```bash